Decentralized Gaming Platforms in the Gaming Industry

 Enter Blockchain into the Gaming Industry

 Are we gradually moving to an era of purely decentralized games?
-It might be too soon to tell, but we can’t underestimate the potentials of blockchain technology.
+It might be too soon to tell, but we can’t underestimate the potential of blockchain technology.

 How Can Blockchain Solidify Ground in the Gaming Industry